 - Students who have been offered a place by the College are initially contacted by the University's disability office regarding any disability and what, if any, special provisions they are likely to need.
 The College disability contact co-ordinates adjustments with the department and the disability services.
 Special bedrooms are available for students who are hearing impaired or mobility impaired.
-Two additional bedrooms for mobility impaired graduate students have been provided in the new Donald Fothergill Porters' Lodge building. - a) Accommodation and facilities were provided for a guide dog and for a carer. - b) Accommodation was adapted for a student with mobility problems. - c) Specific arrangements have been made to ensure that disabled students can have tutorials in a ground floor room. - d) Jewish students were allowed to amend their contractual check-in and check-out dates to suit their religious requirements. - 2.
-Training workshops on Disability and Deaf Awareness have been offered to LMH students to help support LMH disabled students.
+Two additional bedrooms for mobility impaired graduate students have been provided in the Donald Fothergill Porters' Lodge building. - a) Accommodation and facilities were provided for a guide dog and for a carer. - b) Accommodation was provided for a student with mobility problems. - c) Specific arrangements have been made to ensure that disabled students can have tutorials in a ground floor room. - d) Jewish students were allowed to amend their contractual check-in and check-out dates to suit their religious requirements. - e) Visual and vibrating fire alarms have been installed in bedrooms for students with hearing impairments. - 2.
+Training workshops on Disability and Deaf Awareness have been offered to LMH students to help support LMH disabled students. - 3.
+The College improved its wheelchair access to the Porters Lodge, the Deneke building and the Bar during the year ending 31 July 2020.